 - Making sure the property is secure

-It’s hugely important that you know exactly what all your legal obligations are and understand that you may need to invest in making some changes to make sure you comply – particularly if you want to let the property as a House in Multiple Occupation.
+It’s hugely important that you know exactly what all your legal obligations are as a landlord.
+And understand that you may need to invest in making some changes to ensure your rental property is compliant.
+Particularly if the property is being let as a House in Multiple Occupation (HMO).

-For more information on meeting your health and safety obligations, check out our blog, ‘Keeping your tenants safe’.
+For more information about meeting your health and safety obligations, check out our blog, ‘Keeping your tenants safe’.

-So, if the property you’re planning to let isn’t modern or hasn’t recently been refurbished, you’re probably going to have to spend some money on refurbishment – or at the very least redecoration and some new furnishings.
+In order to achieve this you need to know what tenants are looking for.
+And ensure that your property offers as many of the things on their wish list as possible!
+If the property you’re planning to let isn’t modern or hasn’t recently been refurbished.
+You’ll likely need to spend some money on refurbishment – or at the very least redecoration and some new furnishings.

-You can do some research yourself, by looking online at the kind of rented accommodation that’s commanding the best rents, but it’s also important to understand that different types of tenant look for different things.
+You can do some research yourself by looking online at similar rented accommodation that’s commanding the best rate.
+But it’s also important to understand that different tenants look for different things.
 For instance, a family with children won’t have the same requirements as a young, single professional.

-A good local agent will be able to advise you on local tenant demand and guide you on what you need to offer – what kinds of fittings, amenities, furnishings and décor.
+A good local agent will be able to advise you on local tenant demand and guide you on what you need to offer.
+For example, which fittings, amenities, furnishings and décor are most appealing to potential tenants.
 They may also have some useful tips on sourcing the most cost-effective solutions.

-All in all, there’s a great deal to know about letting a property legally and successfully, and we’ve only touched on a few elements here.
-There are also laws governing licensing, tenant checks, property repair obligations, evictions – the list goes on!
+There’s a great deal to know about letting a property legally and successfully.
+We’ve only touched on a few elements here.
+There are also laws governing licensing, tenant checks, property repair obligations, evictions – and the list goes on!

 So, if you’re an accidental landlord with a property that you’d like to rent out, please do get in touch with us.
 We can talk you through the local lettings market and help you create a rental that will be a success, not just today but into the future.
-Give us a call on 01244 316 338 or email firstname.lastname@example.org and we’ll get right back to you.
+Give us a call on 01244 316 338 or get in touch via our contact form and we’ll get back to you as soon as possible.